Skip to main content

 • GAC Letters

 The National Advisory Committee (NAC) and the Governmental Advisory Committee (GAC) advise the U.S. Representative (the Administrator of the U.S. Environmental Protection Agency) to the Commission for Environmental Cooperation (CEC) on the development of U.S. policy positions regarding implementation of the North American Agreement on Environmental Cooperation (NAAEC), now superseded by the Environmental Cooperation Agreement (ECA) and the United States-Mexico-Canada (USMCA) Free Trade Agreement.
-The NAC and GAC provide a valuable avenue for public input and help shape U.S. policies that improve the environment and health conditions of the United States, Canada, and Mexico.
+The NAC and GAC provide a valuable venue for public input and help shape U.S. policies that improve the environment and health conditions of the United States, Canada, and Mexico.

 NAC and GAC Highlights